-Permit requirements were modified by the Rhode Island Department of Environmental Management (DEM) during 2005 as part of the nutrient permit limits issued to reduce the amount of nitrogen discharged to Narragansett Bay.
-The updated permit requirements mandate monitoring of nitrate, nitrite, and Total Kjeldahl Nitrogen (TKN) three times per week.
+Permit requirements were modified by the Rhode Island Department of Environmental Management (DEM) during 2005 to satisfy a Rhode Island Legislative mandate to reduce the amount of nitrogen discharged to Narragansett Bay.
+The updated permit requirements imposed new total nitrogen discharge limits and mandated monitoring of nitrate, nitrite, and Total Kjeldahl Nitrogen (TKN) three times per week.
 TKN analyses determine both ammonia nitrogen and organic nitrogen in samples.
 The organic nitrogen component is necessary to determine and monitor total nitrogen in the treatment plant effluent.
 Permit monitoring requirements for ammonia remained at twice weekly, but the NBC sampled all nutrient parameters three times per week beginning on August 1, 2005.